 Brown County Resident Well-Being

 As part of Wello's 2019 Community Health and Well-being Survey, a group of individuals representative of Brown County signed up to receive ongoing questions throughout the year.
-The following shows the responses of COVID-19 related questions.
+The following shows the responses of two COVID-19 related questions.
+For more COVID-19 related response, visit our Panel page.

 These are individuals, businesses, or organizations that deserve to be recognized for their continued efforts to build community, share kindness, and restore hope during this time of uncertainty.
 Submit your Well-Being Hero stories by emailing us at email@example.com.